Monday, March 11, 2013

 2. - You then fine tune your evaluation , finding this center point take time to refuse it and re-evaluate it again as you move your foot left and right until you are confident that you have the exact center.

 This center point will show you which bowls side is nearest.
 Known as the Center Point (CP) between the two bowls.
-This is also the clostest point to the jack. (experience and mistakes here will eventually fine tune your judgement )
+This is also the closest point to the jack. (experience and mistakes here will eventually fine tune your judgement )

 1.After finding your midway point between the two bowls use the tool to verify how accurate you have found the midway point as you use it at wrist high like the finger measurement.(above top photo) Without looking at the jack or the point of the tool toward the jack. place the marked side of the square on the Closest point (CP) of each bowl.
 Your taped joint should arrive at the place of your shoe and your marked toe spot.